 - and what are her flaws

-Only then I can start looking for the better suited stud.
-One who has everything what she is missing and that can correct or attenuate her flaws.
+Only then I can start looking for a better-suited stud.
+One who has everything that she is missing and that can correct or attenuate her flaws.

 Bully circles are manly; how do you deal with that?

 It definitely is a men’s world, but I am getting so many compliments for being a girl who breeds a strong breed like the American Bully.
 I never heard anyone being disrespectful to me, just for being a woman.

 Also, I think I do have a little advantage as a woman because of social media.
 I am doing a lot with social media, and I am noticing that if I am posting a picture of me with one of the dogs it will attract new followers, so I can use my feminism to sell my puppies, ha!

 What exercise and diet do you provide your bullies with?

 I live in a farmhouse with a lot of ground and field around it.
 Yet, I walk them every morning in three groups for 45 minutes per group.
 The rest of the day they are running and playing in the garden.